yan-duarte/yan-duarte.github.io/_posts/2016-07-22-Assignment4.md

 Name: breastCancer100th, dtype: float64
 ```

-With this, we can see that 75% of the countries have an incidence of breast cancer over 50.30 per 100,000 female.
+With this, we can see that 75% of the countries have an incidence of breast cancer under 50.30 per 100,000 female.

 ### Sugar consumption